Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsubsection{Applications}

-We conclude this subsection illustrating the rule \eqref{et30} by applying it to the three molecules shown in Figs.~\ref{ft6a} and \ref{ft6b}: (a) the anthraquinone molecule, (b) the LC2-molecule of \textcite{Pedersen2015}, which is a combination of a carbon 6-site ring and a 4-ring, (c) the azulene molecule (5-7 carbon double ring).\footnote{While anthraquinone has originally been proposed as a candidate for a redox-switch \cite{Dijk2006}, subsequent theoretical work revealed a strong variation of the transmission with energy near $\Fermi$, which could serve as gate-driven switch even in the absence of a genuine redox-reaction \cite{Markussen2010}.
+We { illustrate the implications of} the rule \eqref{et30} by applying it to the three molecules shown in Figs.~\ref{ft6a} and \ref{ft6b}: (a) the anthraquinone molecule, (b) the LC2-molecule of \textcite{Pedersen2015}, which is a combination of a carbon 6-site ring and a 4-ring, (c) the azulene molecule (5-7 carbon double ring).\footnote{While anthraquinone has originally been proposed as a candidate for a redox-switch \cite{Dijk2006}, subsequent theoretical work revealed a strong variation of the transmission with energy near $\Fermi$, which could serve as gate-driven switch even in the absence of a genuine redox-reaction \cite{Markussen2010}.
 When switching was later confirmed experimentally, the observed effect has then been attributed to electrochemically controlled {\qi} \cite{Darwish2012}. }

 (a) We consider both oxygen sites of the anthraquinone as dangling and, following \textcite{Markussen2010} and \textcite{Guedon2012}, we attach source and drain to different sub-lattices.
 The molecule exhibits a benzoid structure with sub-lattice symmetry.
 We have $\zeta^\text{sup}{=}0$ for the parent Hamiltonian, so $\Do(0)\neq 0$.
 However, after eliminating source and drain the truncated Hamiltonian has $\zeta^\text{sup}{=}2$, so $\Do_\text{ds,ds}(0){=}0$.
 Consistent with this result, a Fano-dip is seen in the model calculations.
-When the dangling bonds are removed, no supernumerary modes are found and Fano-dips are not expected, again in agreement with the earlier findings \cite{Markussen2010,Guedon2012,Stuyver2017}.
+When the dangling bonds are removed, no supernumerary modes are found and Fano-dips are not expected, in agreement with \textcite{Markussen2010,Guedon2012,Stuyver2017}.
 Since supernumerary zero modes come in pairs, a small perturbation added to $\mH$ will tend to lift this degeneracy and split the Fano-resonance.
-This prediction is in agreement with observations, see the related discussion in section \ref{sec_IVD1}.
+This prediction is in agreement with observations, see the related discussion in Section~\ref{sec_IVD1}.